 The best ways to treat congested skin

-Three of our favourite retinol products include Verso Night Cream, Elizabeth Arden Retinol Ceramide Capsules Lines Erasing Night Serum and Ultraceuticals Ultra A Skin Perfecting Serum Mild.
+Some of our favourite retinol products include Verso Night Cream ($128 at MECCA) and Elizabeth Arden Retinol Ceramide Capsules Lines Erasing Night Serum ($79 at Myer).

 What to avoid when you have congested skin

 Perhaps the most important thing to avoid when you suffer from congestion is using products known to clog the skin.
 Steer clear of comedogenic makeup and skin care products, and avoid ingredients like “mineral oil, lanolin, skin stripping S.D (specially denatured) alcohol and artificial colours”, recommends Hobson.